 Different people prefer different sauces, cheeses, or herbs in their lasagna.
 In any case, lasagna is such a versatile dish that there is always a way to ensure that everyone will love it.

 - In the 1330s, when the book containing the first recipe for lasagna was written, tomatoes were not yet known about in Europe, so the recipe did not contain tomato sauce.

-- In fact, this is what the first recorded recipe for a lasagna was made of local sausage, fried meatballs, ricotta or mozzarella, ragu sauce, and hard-boiled eggs.
+- The first recorded recipe for a lasagna included local sausage, fried meatballs, ricotta or mozzarella, ragu sauce, and hard-boiled eggs.

 - Lasagna sheets are one of the oldest types of pasta in the world.

 - In Southern Italy, the pasta was made with semolina and water.
-As semolina was not available in Northern Italy, in this region the pasta was made with flour and eggs.
+As semolina was unavailable in Northern Italy, the pasta was made with flour and eggs.

-- The most expensive lasagna in the world is served in Las Vegas, made with porcini mushrooms, Iberico ham and prosciutto di parma, Parmigiano Reggiano, buffalo mozzarella, Kobe meat bolognese sauce, and the alfredo sauce is infused with foie grais.
+- The most expensive lasagna in the world is served in Las Vegas.
+It is made with porcini mushrooms, Iberico ham and prosciutto di parma, Parmigiano Reggiano, buffalo mozzarella, Kobe meat bolognese sauce, and alfredo sauce which is infused with foie grais.
 To finish it off, the lasagna is topped with white truffles and gold flakes.
 One slice of this lasagna will set you back 100$.

-- The most famous lasagna lover in the world is cartoon cat Garfield, and many associate the dish with the beloved character.
+- The most famous lasagna lover in the world is the cartoon cat Garfield which is why many associate the dish with the beloved character.